meteor/meteor/content/data-loading.md

 <h2 id="advanced-publications">Advanced publications</h2>

-Sometimes, the simple mechanism of returning a query from a publication function won't cover your needs.
+Sometimes, the mechanism of returning a query from a publication function won't cover your needs.
 In those situations, there are some more powerful publication patterns that you can use.

 <h3 id="publishing-relations">Publishing relational data</h3>